vonpupp/trains-problem/trains/README.md

   pytest more pythonic.
 - This is made in python2 and it should run in python2, I haven't tested it out on python3.
+- I thought about adding Sphinx documentation but I thought it was overkilling.
+  Having docstrings for the size of this project is enough.

 ## Code checkups: